LLNL/magpie/doc/README.zookeeper.md

    information on Zookeeper specific exported environment variables that may be useful in scripts.

-   See "General Advanced Usage" in README for additional tips.
+   See "General Advanced Usage" in README.md for additional tips.

 Zookeeper Exported Environment Variables
 ----------------------------------------